wiem-azzabi/storeproject/README.md

 this is my first react project.
-I built an online shopping web site in react
+I built an online shopping web site in reactJS